 List of degrees in STEM Fields

-In order to verify if your degree is STEM eligible, look at the code listed under “Primary Major” on Page 1 of your I-20 and then look for that code in the Classification of Instructional Programs (CIP) code column of the U.S. Department of Homeland Security STEM Designated Degree Programs list.
+To verify STEM eligibility, look at the code listed under “Primary Major” on Page 1 of your I-20 and compare that code in the Classification of Instructional Programs (CIP) column of the U.S. Department of Homeland Security STEM Designated Degree Programs list.
 If your major code is on the list, then it is considered to be STEM eligible.

 E-Verify is a database system operated by the Department of Homeland Security in partnership with the Social Security Administration.
 It allows participating employers to electronically verify the employment eligibility of newly-hired employees.
 E-Verify is currently voluntary in most states.
 For more information click here.